 12. Job shadowing

-Job shadowing can be a great opportunity to learn from other employees and gain insight into their roles.
+Job shadowing can be a great opportunity for participants to learn from other employees and gain insight into their roles.
 Pairs can schedule a time to follow their peer mentor around for a day.
 The goal is to gain insight into the company, different positions and responsibilities, and help set career goals.

 Starting a peer mentoring program